for Effective Triangular Co-operation

 Following BAPA +40 and as a result of its work, The GPI advanced in 2019 a set of Voluntary Guidelines grounded in evidence and consultation with numerous GPI members.

-Complementing GPI’s work, the Global Partnership for Effective Development Co-operation (GPEDC), through the work of its Action Area on Triangular Co-operation, is promoting the implementation of the GPI Voluntary Guidelines and will soon publish a pilot study on their implementation.
+Complementing GPI’s work, the Global Partnership for Effective Development Co-operation (GPEDC), through the work of its Action Area on Triangular Co-operation, promoted the implementation of the GPI Voluntary Guidelines and published three pilot studies on their implementation: Colombia, Indonesia, and South Africa.

 The Voluntary Guidelines for Effective Triangular Co-operation